lmullen/jekyll-ebook/README.md

     - author-note
     - citation

 The YAML metadata for your posts and pages contains information that you probably don't want in your e-book, such as the categories or permalink.
 Your YAML metadata might also include custom fields that you do want to include.
 In my case, I often have a field `book-reviewed` that should be included.

 Your manifest should specify an array of `header-items` that you want to include in the order that you want to include them.
 The `title` is always included as the first item, whether or not you specify it.
 The other items are included only if they exist for a given post or page.
-They items are each wrapped in a `<p>` tag with a class named after the metadata item (e.g., `<p class='book-reviewed'>`), so you can change the styles with your stylesheet.
+The items are each wrapped in a `<p>` tag with a class named after the metadata item (e.g., `<p class='book-reviewed'>`), so you can change the styles with your stylesheet.

 ### Body Content